openwallet-foundation/project-proposals/projects/askar.md

 ## External Dependencies

 The ACA-Py dependency list is maintained in the [source repository](https://github.com/hyperledger/aries-askar/blob/main/Cargo.toml).
+All are open source and we believe (but to be verified) that the majority use the Apache 2 License.

 ## Release Methodology